wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package.md

 - **Clustering and community detection** - Identify organically formed communities in your organization.
 - **Information value** - Determine important features with employee sentiment data.
 - **Working patterns and flexibility** - Measure and benchmark working patterns.

-The R logo is © 2016 The R Foundation.
-No changes have been made to the R logo in this module.
-[CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/?azure-portal=true)

 ## Learn more